rsyslog/rsyslog/source/configuration/modules/mmfields.rst

 [JSON] properties).

-Using this module is of special advantage if a field-based log format is to be processed, like for example CEF **and** and either a large number of fields is needed or a specific field is used multiple times inside filters.
+Using this module is of special advantage if a field-based log format is to be processed, like for example CEF **and** either a large number of fields is needed or a specific field is used multiple times inside filters.
 In these scenarios, mmfields potentially offers better performance than the property replacer of the RainerScript field